fuzzygroup/wayfarer/howto/ERROR_HANDLING.md

 # Error handling
-By default, all exceptions raised within Job classes are swallowed and only their stacktraces are printed.
+By default, all exceptions raised within Job classes are swallowed and only their stacktraces are printed to stderr.
 You can change this behaviour with two Boolean configuration keys (see [Configuration]()):

 1. `print_stacktraces`: Whether to print stacktraces.
 2. `reraise_exceptions`: Whether to crash when encountering unhandled exceptions.